wiliansSilva/image_segmentation_odonto/models/dcgan/README.md

 ## How to train

 Modify the train.py file to select the hyperparameters and dataset and so then you can run it with `python train.py`

+You can also see the training results with tensorboard: `tensorboard --logdir=logs`